 The City of Mountlake Terrace is developing an Americans with Disabilities Act (ADA) Self-Assessment and Transition Plan.
 The city encourages residents to participate in an online survey and comment on the current conditions of the city’s accessibility for persons with disabilities.
-Visit www.cityofmlt.com/2053/ to take the survey.
+The deadline to complete the survey is Jan.
+1, 2020.

-Using an interactive mapping tool, the city needs the community’s help identifying barriers in the public right-of-way including sidewalks, curb ramps, crosswalks and pedestrian signals.
-The information provided will be used to help develop the transition plan.
+Using an interactive mapping tool, the city needs the community’s help to identify barriers in the public right-of-way including sidewalks, curb ramps, crosswalks and pedestrian signals.
+The information provided will be used to help develop the Transition Plan.

-A City Happenings article will be included in the December issue to inform residents about the Americans with Disabilities Act Self-Assessment and Transition Plan.
+A City Happenings article was included in the December issue to inform residents about the Americans with Disabilities Act Self-Assessment and Transition Plan Survey.